Core Concepts

 admin | Manage workspaces, members, most pillars |

-member | Read/write on assigned workspaces |
+writer | Read/write on assigned workspaces |

 Authorization is enforced via SpiceDB ReBAC — not role strings alone.
 The closed action vocabulary includes: administer, read, write, delete, ddl, deploy, manage_members, view_billing.